How to be a disaster response volunteer

 4. Remote and difficult communications

-You have become accustomed to instant communications, including telephones, electronic medical records, fax machines, courier services, television, radio, and many others.
-Most, probably all, of these means of communicating with your local colleagues and to back home may be lost.
+You have become accustomed to instant communications, including cellphones, email, electronic medical records, television, radio and many others.
+Most of these means of communicating with your local colleagues and to back home may be interrupted or lost.

 Still interested in disaster response?

 Start by joining one of the established Humanitarian Aid groups so that you can integrate into the system well ahead of time.
 A shortlist of these groups can be found in the sidebar in this article.
 In addition to taking advantage of training offered by the group, you should also go on one or more of the "routine" humanitarian missions undertaken by the group, where you will assist with ongoing assistance programs in underserved areas of the world, which is good training for disaster relief operations.